BattMoTeam/BattMo-gui/README.md

 The **BattMo GUI** is a web-based application build with **streamlit** which offers a user-friendly interface to conduct an end to end simulation experience.
-Each physical quantity needed to define an experimental protocol can be modified to suit the user's needs The parameter set thus defined is then used to run the BattMo P2D model.
+Each physical quantity needed to define an experimental protocol can be modified to suit the user's needs The parameter set thus defined is then used to run the BattMo P2D model..

 ## Install & Run the BattMo GUI